 Rachel Platten – Fight Song

 I heard this song fairly recently.
 It was on a list of songs people listen to when they are struggling.
 I recognised the chorus; it resonated with me.
 It is my fight song.
-It reminds me that I can go on, to stand up for myself.
+It reminds me that I can go on.
+I can stand up for myself.
 However dark things may get I can come out the other side.
 The lyrics remind me to come out fighting on the other side.
-It ignites a power and determination, even a stubborness, in me to keep going, to not let anything keep me down.
+It ignites a power and determination, even a stubbornness, in me to keep going, to not let anything keep me down.

 Plumb – Cut

 This is another song from back in the day.
 It meant a lot.
 It was a revelation to me to hear a song talk so blatantly about self-harm.
 It spoke of a loneliness and isolation that I keenly felt.
 It spoke of the release and relief to be found in self-harm.
 Although I never truly self-harmed I understood the need for release.
 The need to distract from the emotional pain that I felt no-one recognised.
 Hearing these words I no longer felt so alone.
 My pain became part of a shared experience.
 Through the lyrics I felt there was recognition for what I was going through.

 Walk the Moon – Shut Up and Dance with Me & Sia – Chandelier

 These songs are just pure great fun.
 They make me want to move.
 It may not get me on the dance floor (I’m not quite there yet) but they tap into something within me.
 They speak of a freedom I crave.
 Freedom to break out of the confines of who I am or who I have to pretend to be.
 In some ways they release me from being me.
 From the almost claustrophobic impact life can have.
 It reminds me of great nights out I’ve had where I’ve felt totally uninhibited, when my confidence has been on an all time high.
 I think we all need that from time to time.